The Winter Olympics commence this week and once again we will determine which country is the best at not falling on cold, slippery surfaces.

 Just kidding.
 But for two glorious Olympic games, ski ballet was a thing you could get a medal for, and those two years were nothing short of perfect.
 Watch for yourself.

 Surely you’re wondering, how did this sport not become as ingrained in our bones as, say, football?
 It’s unclear.
-But low viewership of the event and a general lack of competitors caused it to get nixed after it's second appearance as a demonstration sport in the 1992 Olympics.
+But low viewership of the event and a general lack of competitors caused it to get nixed after appearances as a demonstration sport in the 1988 and 1992 Olympics.
 Also, it was a subjective sport to judge.

 If you're attending the Olympics, might I ask that you hold up a little sign at any of the events kindly asking for the return of this sport.
 It might just be what brings us world peace.
 You never know.